 Microsoft SharePoint permission levels explained

-Microsoft SharePoint allows companies to tightly control employee access to data through a complex and layered system of permission level settings.
+Microsoft SharePoint allows companies to tightly control employee access to data through a complex and layered system of SharePoint permission levels settings.
 While this is undoubtedly one of the most useful functionalities of SharePoint, it can also be the most difficult to wrap your head around.
-Keep reading our guide below for everything you need to know about permission levels in SharePoint.
+Keep reading our guide below for everything you need to know about SharePoint permission levels.

 There are two meanings of the term ‘permission levels’ when discussing access control in SharePoint.